logicly-au/pmhc-mds-user-documentation/doc/data-entry.rst

 1. Once :ref:`view-collection-occasion`.
 2. Firstly double check the Collection Occasions is not already showing.
 3. Click the Add New Collection Occasion tab.
 4. Select the Collection Occassion Measure, either K10+, K5 or SDQ.
-(The SDQ items scored will be added in the near future.
-See Development Release Schedule :ref:`dev-data-entry-faq`)

 .. figure:: screen-shots/client-collection-occasions-measure.png
    :alt: Client Data Add Collection Occasions

 5. Select to enter the item scores or the total score.
 (Individual item scores will eventually be required and should be entered when available)

-    *Please note: The SDQ items scored will be added in the near future.
-See Development Release Schedule* :ref:`dev-data-entry-faq`.

 .. figure:: screen-shots/client-collection-occasions-score.png
    :alt: Client Data Add Collection Occasions